The BDRD for those aged 18 and under

-There are four hours of workshops for students aged 11 and over, or grade 3 and above in standard.
-Oboists will register at 9am and bassoonists will register at 9.30am.
+There will be four hours of workshops for students aged 11 and over, or grade 3 and above in standard.
+Bassoonists will register at 9am and oboists will register at 9.30am.
 Students aged 13 and under will perform in the first finale concert at 5.15pm, finishing at 5.30pm.
 Students aged 14 and over will perform in the second finale concert at 6pm, finishing at 6.15pm.

 Two hours will be spent in a masterclass-style performance class.
 We ask participants to prepare a piece for this class, and there will be a pianist available to accompany.

-The remaining two hours will be taken up with two short workshops chosen from the list below.
+The remaining two hours will be taken up with two short workshops.
 These classes are designed to target specific areas of interest and we hope there will be something for everyone.

 A workshop helping you to make your staccatos shorter, your accents more powerful and your slurs smoother.
 With demonstrations, exercises and practice techniques to take away with you.